ZuckermanLab/ModelExplorer/README.txt

 README.txt written by August George with help from Dr. Zuckerman.
 Proof-maker.prl written by Dr. Zuckerman and updated/modified by August George.
 Analyze-model.prl written by Dr. Zuckerman and updated/modified by August George.

-nov.
-22 update: transition groupings have been corrected. working on validating with python script and testing data output.

-Last updated: Nov.
-1, 2017 - energy bug is fixed!
-ALSO NEED TO CHANGE BARRIERS/TRANSITIONS

-!BUG! - energy bug is fixed!.
-Now checking barrier energies for similar bug...
-Energies are properly restored after rejection step, but might still have incorrect groupings.
+Dec 6 update: energy and barrier groupings have been corrected/validated using python script.
+Also, randomness bug has been fixed.
+Support for run directory added.

-Readme TODO: METHODOLOGY,more assumptions?, update with bug fix and improvements
+Readme TODO: METHODOLOGY,more assumptions?, update with bug fix and improvements, update everything!.

 TABLE OF CONTENTS:
 1. INTRODUCTION
 2. REQUIREMENTS
 3. INPUT/OUTPUT
 4. ASSUMPTIONS (in progress)